FunctionalNyx/Horizon/README.md

 Otherwise just download the code directly for the most "up-to-date" version thats probably VEEERY broken (Proceed at your own risk)

 Have fun

+## About the Nerds

+Nyx - Main Coder
+bozo! - Sometimes codes
+Milk - Does basically all the art
+Asto - who?